Itaggergaard/ENADS-Ergo-node-auto-deployer-script/Readme.md

 This script will installer an ergo node on your Raspberry Pi using a terminal installer.

-Download the file to your Pi and make it executable by using the command ´´´chmod +x installer.sh´´´
+Download the file to your Pi and make it executable by using the command chmod +x installer.sh

 **Warning:**